 Get Dressed Up

-Some teens love to get dressed up at Disneyland.
-Others do not.
 If your kids are cosplayers, get familiar with “DisneyBounding” and the Disneyland costume policy.
 Kids under 14 may wear costumes to Disneyland, so your tweens can still dress up.
 Kids 14 and up cannot wear costumes or masks.
 But there is a Disney-friendly way to get around the dress code.

 DisneyBounding is using regular street clothes to put outfits together that capture the essence of a character or even attraction.
 For example, someone who loves Snow White might put together blue, red and yellow clothes and accessories.
 Polka dots in red, black or white color schemes honor Minnie Mouse.
 Your Star Wars fan teens might want to channel the patterns or colors of some of their favorite characters.
-Marvel fans can wear the colors of their favorite Super Hero.
-Whether they like to dress up or not, many teens and tweens love to wear ear headbands, hats or Disneyland spirit jerseys.
+Avengers fans can wear the colors of their favorite Super Hero.

 Consider Bringing a Friend

 If you have an only child, you might consider bringing another teen cousin or friend along so your teen has a companion.
 Some teens will be happy to hang out with mom or dad, especially if you have similar interests.
 Others definitely want some space or to be able to split off with another teen or tween sibling/cousin/friend.
 We expect a little of each when going to Disneyland with teens and tweens.
-We all ride together and get our group photos in, and then we may let the teens and tweens break off for a few rides while we focus on our toddler, Lily.
+We all ride together and get our group photos in.
+And then we may let the teens and tweens break off for a few rides while we focus on our toddler, Lily.
 If you do decide to bring another teen, be aware that it can change the dynamic of your group.

 Include Your Teen in Trip Planning

 You are already doing your research by reading this blog so that you can maximize your time at Disneyland, save money on Disneyland tickets and hotel stays, and maybe even formulate a touring plan.
 Many teens just show up and easily get overwhelmed and distracted by all the yummy treats and ride options.
-Talk to them about which parks you are visiting, the attractions there and how to use FATSPASS, MaxPass and Single Rider lines.
+Talk to them about which parks you are visiting, the attractions there and how to use Lighting Lanes and Single Rider lines.
 Share your itinerary with them so they know where to be and when.
 This way, they can be efficient with their time and get the most done, too.

 Tad has had a chance to learn his mad theme park skills from us, his toadally cool parents.
 But he is often stumped by how slowly his less-experienced friends and cousins move about the park.
 Some older kids, used to being told what to do, have a hard time making a decision about where to go next.
 Some kids actually prefer it when the adults take charge and tell them where to go next at Disneyland.
 Without guidance, some teens will just stand in line all day without knowing any better.
 You can help them out by sharing your plans and tools.
 And for that, you’ll seem pretty cool.